 Work there, live here: A relatively recent development, many of the people working or taking new jobs in Silicon Valley high-tech and bio-tech now insist on living in the city, creating what might be called a "reverse commute" from past patterns.
 The “Google bus” phenomenon is just one illustration of a trend which puts considerable additional pressure on our housing market.

 Magnet effect: San Francisco, a small city of 7 by 7 miles, is now the capital of perhaps the fastest growing, most lucrative, highest-prestige business segment.
 It is also in one of the most beautiful, best educated, most tolerant and culturally rich metropolitan areas in the world.
 That makes the city a magnet for smart, creative, ambitious people from all over the planet and they are willing to pay a premium to live here.

-None of this implies justification for an ever-appreciating
+We want to reiterate that none of this implies justification for an ever-appreciating

 cycle phases.
 Still, these are, we believe, the fundamental realities underpinning the city’s homes market now.

 San Francisco’s real estate market is now heading into the beginning of its 5th year of its current market recovery since the crash and recession that ran 2008 - 2011.
 In the last few cycles, recoveries have typically lasted 5 to 7 years before a significant market adjustment.
 Much depends on how strong and sustained the current high-tech boom turns out to be.

 Our full report on real estate cycles is here: 30+ Years of San

 All data from sources deemed reliable, but may contain errors and is subject to revision.